 - Vietnamese: Tôi sẽ đi bộ đến công viên ngày mai.

-The key is to practice, practice, practice.
-And to have a sense of humor about it.
-Before you know it, you’ll be conjugating verbs like a pro, and English tenses will become second nature.
+The key is to practice, practice, practice — and keep a sense of humor.
+Before long, conjugating verbs will feel natural, and English tenses will become second nature.

-So, let’s embrace the challenge and make the most of it.
-Who knows, you might even end up liking the English tenses more than the ones in Vietnamese.
-After all, where else can you make verbs dance to your tune?
+So let’s embrace this challenge.
+Who knows, you might even end up liking English tenses more than the ones in Vietnamese.
+After all, when else do you get to make verbs do a little dance?
 Happy conjugating!